Canon XS vs Panasonic LF1

-The LF1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the XS has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XS was succeeded by the Canon T3, while the LF1 does not have a direct successor.
+Both the XS and the LF1 have been discontinued, but can regularly be found used on ebay.
+The XS was replaced by the Canon T3, while the LF1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XS Manual (free pdf) or the online Panasonic LF1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon XS and the Panasonic LF1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel XS: